peter88213/yw2nw/docs/usage.md

 ### Paragraphs

-By default, single line breaks are considered paragraph breaks, as is common in prose texts.

-NOTE: This is not compliant with novelWriter's standard, so you better use the *-d* option if you want to use *novelWriter*'s built-in document export:

-You can change the converter's behavior by either setting the *double_linebreaks* option in the configuration file, or by setting the command line parameter *-d*.
-Then double line breaks are considered paragraph breaks, as is the Markdown standard supported by *novelWriter*.
+By default, double line breaks are considered paragraph breaks, as is the Markdown standard supported by *novelWriter*'s document export.
 In this case, single blank lines in yWriter scenes are Markdown-encoded by three blank lines.

+You can change the converter's behavior by changing the *double_linebreaks* setting in the configuration file to "No".
+Then single line breaks are considered paragraph breaks, as is common in prose texts.

+NOTE: *Double_linebreaks = No* is not compliant with novelWriter's standard (version 1.6alpha), so you better don't use this option if you want to use *novelWriter*'s built-in document export.

+Standard Merkdown behavior kan be enforced by setting the command line parameter *-d*.

 ### Headings